denesb/xfce4-i3-workspaces-plugin/README.md

 Patches and pull requests are welcome!

-Feel free to contact me at: denes.botond at openmailbox dot org.
+Feel free to contact me at: dns.botond at gmail dot com.

 Building
 --------